 A New Approach to Treating CDI

-Acurx acquired the worldwide rights to ACX-362E from GLSynthesis Inc. in February 2018.
+Acurx acquired the worldwide rights to ibezapolstat from GLSynthesis Inc. in February 2018.

-C. difficile, or CDI, is a pathogen listed in the GAIN Act as a pathogen that causes serious or life-threatening infections.
+C. difficile, or CDI, is a pathogen listed in the GAIN Act as a pathogen that causes serious or life-threatening infections and the CDC identifies CDI as an urgent need in terms of generating new antibiotics to treat these infections.

 The GAIN Act, Title VIII (Sections 801 through 806) of the FDA Safety and Innovation Act, seeks to provide pharmaceutical and biotechnology companies with incentives to encourage the development of new drugs to treat, prevent, detect and diagnose antibiotic-resistant infections.
 Qualifying pathogens are defined by the GAIN Act to include multi-drug resistant Gram-negative bacteria, including Pseudomonas, Acinetobacter, Klebsiella, and Escherichia coli species; resistant Gram-positive pathogens, including methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant Staphylococcus aureus and vancomycin-resistant Enterococcus (VRE); multi-drug resistant tuberculosis; and Clostridium difficile.
 It extends the length of time an approved drug is free from competition and clarifies the regulatory pathway for new antibiotics.